jadecobra/python_tdd_exercises/source/how_to/make_tdd_manually/make_tdd_environment_no_wsl.rst

 ----

 =====================================================================================================
-how to make a Python file to hold the tests in the 'tests' folder on Windows without WSL
+how to make a Python file for the tests in the 'tests' directory on Windows without WSL
 =====================================================================================================

 * I use `New-Item`_ to add an empty file_ to the ``tests`` directory for the actual test